Key Regulatory Considerations for Importing Cosmetics into Singapore

 Before supplying cosmetics in Singapore, we need to perform the following steps:

-We need to determine whether the cosmetic product meets the definition of Cosmetic in the local context.
+The first step is to determine whether the product falls within the definition of a cosmetic in the local context.
 As shared in the previous article: https://theregconsultants.com/regulatory-classification-of-medical-products/, a “cosmetic product” is defined as any substance or preparation designed for application to the external parts of the body, including teeth and oral mucous membranes.
 These products must undergo a cosmetic product notification process before they can be legally marketed in Singapore.

 - Cleaning